e271828e/Flight.jl/docs/notes/design/framework_spec.md

 wants meaning that outlives the build: integration bindings ([§9.2](#92-outbound-snapshot-publication)'s `get_face`) and load-bearing service reads ([§14.4](#144-two-application-registers-over-one-plan)).
 Pairs-of-strings rather than a NamedTuple also removes the `var"..."` noise that non-identifier names would force.

-Direction is derived from the endpoints (wired-to-inputs = input face, wired-from-one-output = output face; mixed or multi-source entries are build errors).
+One invariant spans all three declarations: every pair's arrow points the way the signal flows — the left side is a producer or entry point, the right side a consumer — and every right side is fed exactly once. **Direction is therefore declared by the method**, not inferred: the resolved endpoints only *cross-check* it, and an entry whose endpoint resolves to a port of the wrong direction is a build error naming the method, the entry and the resolved port's actual direction.
+A mixed entry is no longer expressible, so that error class disappears with the single list that made it possible; two entries producing the same output face remain the ordinary two-producers error.
 Face *types and tiers* are derived from the internal endpoints — [§11.2](#112-the-declaration-inventory)'s blessed derivation-from-declarations — and the derivation is forced, not merely convenient: an assembly is tier-neutral (it exports continuous-sourced and discrete-sourced ports side by side), so